 Down the road is the much more casual Marshall Store, an oyster bar and smokehouse open afternoons, except Tuesdays.
 Order at the counter, then settle down on an indoor stool or snag one of the outdoor chairs overlooking Tomales Bay to await your purchase.
 Oysters come served in a variety of styles, including smoked with crostini bread and raw with fresh lemon and mignonette sauce.

 If you want an experience that's entirely hands-on head over to the Tomales Bay Oyster Company on weekends and don't forget your cooler.
-Unshucked oysters come $15-30 by the dozen depending on size and variety, and they also have all the supplies for a full-on picnic, from lemons, limes, and Tabasco sauce to charcoal, oyster knifes, and shucking gloves.
+Unshucked oysters come $15-30 by the dozen depending on size and variety, and you can also pick up all the supplies for a full-on picnic, from lemons, limes, and Tabasco sauce to charcoal, oyster knifes, and shucking gloves.
 While there are no longer picnic tables on-site, parks such as Samuel P. Taylor and day-friendly Millerton Point are an easy drive away.

 Where to get Oysters in San Francisco

-Opened earlier this year, Leo's Oyster Bar brings a bit of old-school class to San Francisco's Financial District with a fern-filled setting and a selection of oyster dishes.
-Opt for a single oyster served with carbonara sauce and crispy pancetta, or try one baked with ahi tuna and seaweed.
-This is also the stop for East Coast oyster varietals like Massachusetts' Peter's Point and St. Simones from New Brunswick.
+Opened in 2016, Leo's Oyster Bar brings a bit of old-school class to San Francisco's Financial District with a fern-filled setting and a selection of oyster dishes.
+Opt for a single oyster served with carbonara sauce and crispy pancetta, or try one baked with ahi tuna and uni.
+This is also the stop for East Coast oyster varietals like Massachusetts' Spring Creek and Mookie Blues from Maine.